 - Submit Physical Therapy practitioner observation form with essay (48 hour min. with documentation). - View the Pre-Admission Orientation Power Point located on the program website and complete the survey.
-Once completed you will be directed to a "Certificate of Completion" which must be printed, signed, and submitted to the Admissions Department. - Most qualified candidates will be invited to attend a program interview. - If invited, schedule and attend an interview with the Department Chair. - Note: Admission to this program is selective.
+Once completed, you must print the completed survey and submit it to the Admissions Department. - Most qualified candidates will be invited to attend a program interview. - If invited, schedule and attend an interview with the Department Chair. - Note: Admission to this program is selective.
 In addition to an application to the College, students must apply for acceptance into this program through the Admissions office.
 Consideration for admission is based on the completion of all mandatory academic and departmental-specific requirements, highest combination of program credits completed and cumulative GPA towards the degree, Orange County residency and seat availability.
 All requirements must be completed and an eligibility form must be submitted to the Admissions Office before February 1 in order for a student to be considered for acceptance into this program for the Fall semester.
 If seats remain available after February 1, students will be assessed as they apply.